OtaTran241/Remove_Background_With_GAN_Network/README.md

   - Discriminator: 1e-5

 ## Inference
 For inference, you can load a pre-trained generator model and use it to remove backgrounds from new images.
-The resulting image is saved as a PNG.
+The resulting image is saved as 4 chanels (RGBA).

 ## Usage